Thunerseespiele

-The Thunerseespiele are open-air musical productions during summer located at Thun, the main city of the famous Bernese Oberland, in Switzerland.
+The Thunerseespiele are open-air musical productions during summer located at Thun, the main city of the Bernese Oberland, in Switzerland.
 Every year internationally-famous productions are staged.

 The location is at the shoreline of Lake Thun (Thunersee).
 The stage is temporarily built every year over the water, especially for this production.
-The stage orientation allows the audience to see one of the most famous mountain panoramas with the Eiger, Mönch and Jungfrau mountain peaks rising over Switzerland in the background.
-Several eating areas provide an amenable atmosphere to spending summer nights in this area.
+The stage orientation allows the audience to see scenic panoramas with the Eiger, Mönch and Jungfrau mountain peaks rising over Switzerland in the background.